 I know you all think I’m Superwoman when it comes to quilting (right?
 You do, right?) but I don’t do all of this alone.
 I have a whole toolbox of sidekicks backing me up during all of my quilting adventures.
 Building up your team of must-have quilting tools is just as important as perfecting your sewing skills.

 This tutorial will show you 3 different ways to baste a quilt, but first let’s begin with a quick attitude check for those who need it.
 Growing up I lived across the street from a retired military man and he would say, "AC, Suzy."
-He was never one to elaborate, but I knew what he meant.

 For some people, their car is their baby.
 For other people, their baby is their baby.
 My main squeeze, however, is a bit smaller than a car, but just as powerful.
 It's heavier than a baby, but just as cuddly.